aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

     │   │                   development environments.
     │   ├── code-server <-  Directory containing the entry point script │   │                   for the VSCode server's Docker image.
+    │   ├── jupyter     <-  Directory containing the entry point scripts │   │                   and config for the Jupyter server's Docker │   │                   image.
     │   ├── k8s         <-  Manifest files for spinning up Kubernetes
     │   │                   resources.
     │   └── polyaxon    <-  Specification files for services and jobs